 Apprentices

 As long as our apprentices are employed, either in work or working from home, or are furloughed we will continue with their off the job training skills, knowledge and behaviour elements of their apprenticeship.
 We have adapted how we apply our learning for our apprentices so that we keep in touch frequently and deliver our training remotely.
 Our apprentices will be supported through recorded online meetings, virtual learning courses, designated video tutorials and online or phoned regular meetings, of a minimum of every 4 weeks.
-This is more frequent than the normal visit schedule of every 6 weeks.
-If they are placed on a break in learning, we will keep in touch every 4 weeks from a safeguarding point of view.
+This is more frequent than the normal review schedule of every 6 weeks.
 If their contract has been terminated, then we cannot provide training and they are no longer an apprentice.

 Adult Learner Loans